quicbit-js/qb-json-next/readme.md

     > ]@13                      // end array at 13
     > }@15                      // end object at 15

-# next (ps)

-The next() function is the function returned by require('qb-json-next').  next() works by updating a ps or "parse-state" object.
-The ps object can start out as any object with a
-'src' or 'next_src' property to parse.
-Other properties of the ps object are updated with every call to next().
+next() returns the last token parsed, the ps.tok property, which is zero if a complete token was not parsable.  ps.tok and other properties are also explained in the documentation below.

-Note that the next() function also has some other properties such as TOK, POS, ECODE, posname() and tokstr() which are explained below.
+next() has other helpful properties such as TOK, POS, ECODE, posname() and tokstr() which are explained in the following section.

-next() returns the last token parsed, which is the ps.tok property.  ps properties are also explained below:

-# The parse-state object (ps)
+## The parse-state object (ps)

 Each call to next(ps) updates the parse-state object or 'ps'.  parse-state has the following
 properties:

     {
+        soff        // int   - the prior src offset.  e.g. ps.soff + ps.vlim = total byte offset from start
         src         // [byt] - the source buffer being read next_src    // [byt] - the next source buffer to continue reading (optional) vcount      // int   - value count - number of complete values or key-values read so far